- Who is authorized to hunt or fish on Fort Benning?

 - Registration form for Privately Owned Weapons

-Personnel authorized to hunt and fish on Fort Benning and who possess a valid state license may purchase hunting and fishing permits here, where you will find maps, frequently asked questions and videos.
+Personnel authorized to hunt and fish on Fort Benning and who possess a valid state license must purchase hunting and fishing permits.
+Post permits for Hunting and Fishing can be validated at the Recreational Shooting Complex and Outdoor Recreation during regular business hours.
 Permits are valid for one year from date of purchase.
-For more information about hunting and fishing on Fort Benning, call the Conservation Branch at +1 (706) 544-7516.
+For more information about hunting and fishing on Fort Benning, call the Conservation Branch at +1 (706) 544-7079.